Flying with a Dog in Australia: The Ultimate Guide

 Booking Pets to Fly with Qantas

-When flying with Qantas in the past, after booking our dog’s flight online, we then booked our own tickets online on the regular booking site.
+When I’ve flown with Qantas and my dog in the past, after booking our dog’s flight online, we then booked our own tickets online on the regular booking site.
+Currently, you can only make bookings on the Qantas online booking portal up to around three months out.

 Booking Pets to Fly with Virgin Australia